griffinschwab/NYSE-ML-Project/README.md

 - [x] Calculate growth for every stock that has a price at the end of 2015 and the end of 2018.
 - [x] Find the growth percentage cut off for the 95 percentile.
 - [x] Summarize the stock price adjusted data set into growth per year for 2013 - 2015
-- [ ] Create a model that has all 4 years of fundamental data, growth data, and the categorization in one row for each stock.
+- [x] Create a model that has all 3 years of fundamental data, growth data, and the categorization in one row for each stock.
 ## Find a Good Machine Learning Model
 - [ ] Standardized values.
 - [ ] Break into test data and training data.